Top Tips by Executive Director Gareth Thomson

 We've been thinking long and hard about how to teach climate - and we KNOW it can be done!
 Here's some of our top 'tips and tricks...'
 Please click through the links below, and send us any comments at info[at]abcee.org - we'd love to hear from you!

 Engage in the topic, through your curriculum.
-There is something here for all teachers, because climate education is for all K-12 students.
-It is…
+There is something here for all teachers, because climate education is for all K-12 students!
+Given climate concerns, good education must ensure student learning in energy, environment, conservation, and the outdoors - as per our tree graphic!
+Climate education is…

 Reframe the climate issue.
 Climate has a solution space and a problem space – teach about the solutions, not the problems.
 This means you’re talking about good news, not bad news.
 This means you’re giving hope, not despair.